JumpStartGeorgia/exception_notification_extension/README.md

 ## Todo
   - ability to add custom format for popup
-  - add customizable timeout for popup to stay longer
+  - timeout for popup to stay longer for different os now works only for ubuntu notify-send library

 ## Contributing